 Everything from insurance policies to networking ideas will be displayed in your master plan, but one of the most important elements of your plan is the event planning checklist.

 An event planning checklist helps you visualize the most important features of the process to make sure everything goes smoothly.

 6. Hire your event staff and lockdown suppliers

 Hiring your event staff can be a frustrating experience.
 From hiring servers audiovisual staff to marketing and communications personnel, event planners manage a plethora of staff.
 Finding ways to save time and still get quality people is vital.

 What are your hiring options?

 You can take your time writing a job description for servers, marketing consultants, and other vital staff.
-Then, go through job boards, or you can hire a restaurant temp agency, but these days it makes more sense to use a modern service like ours, Qwick.
+Then, go through job boards and interview a multitude of interview banquet server candidates, or you can hire a restaurant temp agency, but these days it makes more sense to use a modern service like ours, Qwick.

 We’re an on-demand staffing as a service platform where you can get reliable Professionals for your events fast.